 - Worries and concerns about recovery

 - Goal setting and identity

 - Weekly video calls on Zoom, with a small group, designed to be confidential and supportive.

-- Each session is around 60 minutes including a break and will include discussions, exercises (group and individual) and time for reflection.
+- Each session will be 60-90 minutes including a break and will include discussions, exercises (group and individual) and time for reflection.

 - Some light ‘homework’ between sessions (no more than 10-20 minutes).

 Will you talk about food and meal plans?